Seniors at Normandale

 Join us every second Wednesday, Sept - May, for this monthly social event!

 Second Wednesday is a monthly social and spiritual program of connection for those over age 65.
 The event begins at 10:00 am on the second Wednesday of each month, September through May, and features mid-morning fellowship, games, blood pressure checks, book-club discussions, lunch, and a program following lunch.
 Attendees are invited to take part in any or all events and can check-in at the Fireside Room for information on the various activities.
+NEW in 2019!
+NLC’s Parish Nurse, Susan O’Connell will present interesting health topics during coffee time.
+Topics will vary month to month.
+The first presentation will be “Rethink Your Drink.”
+Blood Pressure Screening will be offered each month as well.
 There is a suggested donation of $5.00 per person to cover cost of lunch.

 10:00 am | Healthy Living with Parish Nurse, Treats, Conversation | Fireside Room